-The Program in Lawyers' Assistant offers a course of study designed to prepare the individual to work in the new and evolving paralegal profession.
-A student in this program will be taught the skills of legal research, interviewing, legal investigation, drafting legal documents, preparing witnesses and evidence for trial, and assisting in the trial of a lawsuit.
+The Program in Legal Assistant offers a course of study designed to prepare the individual to work in the new and evolving paralegal profession.
+A student in this program will be taught the skills needed to obtain an entry level position as a legal assistant.
+The skills the student will learn include legal research, interviewing, investigation, legal drafting, preparation of evidence and witnesses for trial and assisting in the trial of a lawsuit.